 Check out our article on AI demand forecasting.

 Customer support itself will become a strategic asset by evolving into a source of business intelligence.
 Every interaction, every problem solved, and every customer preference captured by AI will feed into a larger pool of data.
+AI-generated content, such as personalized responses, recommendations, and knowledge base articles, will support self-service and enhance customer engagement.
 This data won’t just improve service; it will uncover more profound insights into product flaws, service gaps, and unmet customer needs.
 Thus, it directly influences product development, marketing strategies, and overall business direction.

 Unlocking this strategic value from customer interactions, of course, takes more than just plugging in a new chatbot or layering AI widgets over existing systems.
 It calls for a thoughtful AI and business intelligence implementation.